Donald J. Trump State Park

 Donald J. Trump State Park is a 436 acre state park in the towns of Yorktown and Putnam Valley in Westchester and Putnam counties, New York.

 The park consists of property that was donated to New York State in 2006 by the real estate developer Donald Trump.
-Maintenance of the park was halted in 2010 due to budget constraints, and the park remains largely undeveloped.
+Maintenance of the park was halted in 2010 due to budget constraints, and the park today is a "passive park".
 Most of the buildings have been demolished; only a few foundations and the existing tennis court remain.
 Since 2015, there have been several calls to rename the park.